Turkey's Erdogan faces mounting criticism over wildfires - NewsBreak

 “There has been no air support, nothing.
 For three days we've been living with this helplessness," she said.

-Kemal Kilicdaroglu, the leader of Turkey’s main opposition party, accused Erdogan of lacking a “master plan” against forest fires and of ignoring warnings concerning global warming.
+Kemal Kilicdaroglu, the leader of Turkey’s main opposition Republican People’s Party, accused Erdogan on Tuesday of lacking a “master plan” to prevent and tackle forest fires and of ignoring warnings concerning global warming.

+“If a president is incapable of devising a master plan for forest fire prevention, that president cannot prevent forest fires,” Kilicdaroglu said in a televised address.
+“If a president is not aware that forest fires will increase with global warming ... that president cannot prevent forest fires.”

 Erdogan’s government has also been accused of compromising firefighting efforts by allegedly refusing help from Western nations during the early stages of the fires.
-But official said the government had only refused offers for small water-dumping planes.
+Agriculture and Forestry Minister Bekir Pakdemirli rejected that accusation, saying the government had only refused offers for small water-dumping planes.

-Foreign Minister Mevlut Cavusoglu said Tuesday that Turkey accepted all offers meeting its needs.
+Foreign Minister Mevlut Cavusoglu also refuted the claim Tuesday, saying Turkey accepted all offers for assistance that met its needs.
 France and Greece also offered to send fire-dumping planes but were later forced to retract them due to fires there, he said.
+Germany also withdrew an offer to send helicopters, he said.

 “In times of disaster, we would of course accept assistance from other countries in the same way that we provide assistance to other countries," he said.